On Beaver Lake,

 Most nights, the edge ice refreezes,

-Re-covering what water was open yesterday afternoon
+Re-covering what water was open yesterday

 And will be again,